 Explore the Career in Public Health

-Skills To Become a Scientist in NASA
+Skills Required to Become a NASA Scientist

 To become a scientist at NASA, you’ll need a strong foundation in both hard and soft skills.
 Here’s a breakdown of the key areas: